How Does An ADHD Coach Provide Support?

 Research suggests that coaching can improve executive function, emotional control, and other facets of life that ADHD may affect.
 In a broad-based review of studies, researchers concluded that coaching can be beneficial for individuals living with ADHD.
 The review included studies linking coaching to improved self-esteem, healthier relationships, and even higher student GPAs.
 In a similar review, researchers concluded that ADHD coaching can lead to greater executive functioning in participants, including improvements in areas like organization, time management, and planning.
 Coaching can be helpful for children, adolescents, young adults, and older adults with ADHD, although adult ADHD often requires different symptom management strategies than ADHD in children.

-Finding the right coach
+Strategies for finding the right ADHD coach

 If you’ve decided to work with ADHD coaches, there are several considerations to keep in mind as you search for the right person for you.
 You might first want to decide whether you’d like to participate in coaching remotely or in person.
 If you live in a sparsely populated area, you may be best served by meeting with a coach virtually.